-For those of you who didn’t know, Joomla is a free and open source popular content management that uses a PHP and a backend database, such as MySQL.
+In this tutorial, we will show you how to install Joomla on Ubuntu 14.04.
+For those of you who didn’t know, Joomla is a free and open-source popular content management that uses PHP and a backend database, such as MySQL.
 It offers a wide variety of features that make it an incredibly flexible content management system right out of the box.
-Furthermore, there are hundreds of free extensions written for that allows users to extend its functionality and customize it to their own objectives.
+Furthermore, there are hundreds of free extensions written for that allow users to extend its functionality and customize it to their own objectives.
 A major advantage of using a content management system (CMS) is that it requires almost no technical skill or knowledge to manage.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Joomla on Ubuntu 14.04 server.
+I will show you through the step-by-step installation of Joomla on the Ubuntu 14.04 server.

 Install Joomla on Ubuntu 14.04

 sudo apt-get update sudo apt-get install apache2 mysql-server mysql-client php5 libapache2-mod-php5 php5-mysql php5-curl php5-gd php5-intl php-pear php5-imagick php5-imap php5-mcrypt php5-memcache php5-ming php5-ps php5-pspell php5-snmp php5-tidy php5-xmlrpc

 Unzip and copy the content to Apache2 default directory in Ubuntu by running the commands below:

 sudo chown -R www-data.www-data /var/www/html sudo chmod -R 755 /var/www/html

 Create a new virtual host configuration file at location